Ke-no/ASG1-ID/README.md

    - LIVE will bring you to the live page.
    - NEWS will bring you to the news page.

    ii.
-Animation of the text should be moving endless.
+Animation of the text should be moving smoothly and endlessly.

    iii.
 Animation of the text for the date and name should be moving with cursor blinking.